About Rising Voices

 Read the work of the Rising Voices Fellows.

-Throughout the year, JWA’s blog editor will work independently with each of the fellows on their writing.
-The ability to accept and learn from edits, as well as a commitment to improving writing skills, is crucial for success in the program.
-Emilia Diamant, Prozdor’s Director of Programming and Initiatives, will provide curricular oversight and guide the fellows in areas of leadership development, community building, and identity exploration.
+Fellows have regular contact with the JWA staff and each other throughout the year, and meet at monthly webinars and in-person retreats.
+JWA’s Program Manager, Larisa Klebe, works with each of the fellows on their writing.
+The ability to accept and learn from edits, as well as a commitment to improving writing skills is crucial for success in the program.

 Frequently Asked Questions